 What Are the Possible Penalties for Being Charged With Possession of a Controlled Substance in California?

-According to HS 11350(a), you will likely be charged with a misdemeanor.
-You could be fined up to $1,000 and be sentenced to serve up to 364 days in jail.
-Other possibilities that are likely for a first offense could be probation or referral to a drug program.
+The court generally treats HS 11350(a) as a misdemeanor.
+You could face fines of up to $1,000.
+You can be sentenced to up to 364 days of jail time.
+Other possibilities that are likely for a first offense could be probation or referral to a drug treatment program.

-Random drug testing, random searches, community service, or other penalties and fines could be assessed.
+Random drug testing, random searches, community service, or other penalties and fines could apply for a misdemeanor charge.

-If you are charged with possession of a controlled substance, the prosecutor’s job is to provide the proof needed to establish you are guilty of the crime.
-There are five elements that must be proven for a possession charge to stick:
+If you face charges for possession of a controlled substance, the prosecutor’s job is to provide the proof needed to establish you are guilty of the crime.
+The prosecution must prove five elements for a possession charge to stick:

 - You knew it was there